squarism/squarism.github.io/_posts/2021-08-13-dont-test-code-you-dont-own.markdown

 When I use the term _stomp on a method_, I mean the test library overwrites the real method.
 In python this might be `.mock` in pytest or `MagicMock`.
 In Ruby, it's `expect` or `allow`.
 In Javascript, it's Jest's syntax or Sinon's (Jest is fine).
 Stomp just means overwrite at testing time.

+Finally, this is a unit testing perspective.
+There's a section that talks about mocking trade-offs which you should be covering by other levels of testing depending on criticality.

 ## The Start